The following courses are offered for Fall 2021. For more information, see the UC Berkeley Online Schedule of Classes.

 Professional Practice Colloquium

-Description: This class accompanies the required comprehensive design studio in the three-year option of the Master of Architecture program.
-It is the third in a series of three one-unit colloquia, scheduled consecutively for the first three semesters of the program.
+This class accompanies ARCH 203, the required integrated design studio in the three-year option of the Master of Architecture program.
+It is the third in a series of one-unit colloquia, scheduled in the fall for each year of the M.Arch program.

 ARCH 209 [Davids]